christian-marie/sieste/README.md

 * `address`: the unique identifier of a source (within an origin)
 * `start`, `end`: unix epoch bounds for search
 * `interval`: the distance between interpolated results, specified in seconds.
-* `_float`: used to flag if the datapoints are floats, as opposed to integers (default), as dictacted by the return values in the `simple/source` result
+* `as_double`: used to flag if the datapoints are doubles, as opposed to integers (default), as dictacted by the return values in the `simple/source` result

 Returns: an array of `time,value` pairs, where:

 * `time`: is the unix timestamp for the interpolated value.
 * `value`: is the linearly interpolated value between two numeric values.
-Integer, or float if `_float` is flagged.
+Integer, or double if `as_double` is flagged.

 Sample API call